-Human DHEA ELISA kit is a reliable quantitative procedure for measuring dehydroepiandrosterone (DHEA) in human serum and plasma (EDTA) samples.
-This assay has a minimum sensitivity detection limit of 0.07 ng/ml.
+Human dehydroepiandrosterone ELISA kit is a reliable quantitative procedure for measuring human DHEA (dehydroepiandrosterone, androstenolone) in human serum and plasma (EDTA) samples.
+This assay has a minimum sensitivity detection of 0.07 ng/ml.

 Dehydroepiandrosterone (DHEA, 3b-hydroxy-5-androsten-17-one, androstenolone) is predominately produced in the adrenal cortex and to a smaller amount in the gonads, it is a C19 steroid which serves as a precursor for the synthesis of testosterone and estrogen.
-The androgenic activity of DHEA is relatively weak in comparison to testosterone due to the presence of a 17-oxo instead of a hydroxyl group.
+The androgenic activity of human DHEA is relatively weak in comparison to testosterone due to the presence of a 17-oxo instead of a hydroxyl group.
 However, there is literature to indicate that in adult women, peripubertal children and in neonates the levels of circulating DHEA can be many fold higher than testosterone concentrations and that there is a possibility of a rapid peripheral tissue conversion to more potent androgens (such as testosterone and androstenedione) and estrogens.
+The following human DHEA ELISA kit is intended for analysing many different types of diagnostic applications.

 Currently, the exact role of DHEA is not conclusive and there are a number of in vivo effects which have been reported such as enzyme-mediated cell metabolism and antiproliferative effects in different cell lines.
-There has been abnormal DHEA levels which have been identified in patients with obesity and schizophrenia, also therapeutic administration of DHEA have been proposed for a number conditions like obesity and cardiovascular diseases.
+There has been abnormal human DHEA levels which have been identified in patients with obesity and schizophrenia, also therapeutic administration of human dehydroepiandrosterone have been proposed for a number conditions like obesity and cardiovascular diseases.
 In vivo studies have indicated that DHEA could affect insulin sensitivity and secretion, lipid and cholesterol metabolism and immune function.
 The determination of serum DHEA has become a useful marker of adrenal androgen synthesis.
+This human DHEA ELISA kit is suitable for analysing either serum or plasma samples.
 Abnormally low have been identified in hypoadrenalism and elevated concentrations are found in many conditions such as: female hirsutism, 21-hydroxylase and 3b-hydroxysteroid dehydrogenase deficiencies and in most virilizing adrenal adenoma and carcinoma.
 Also due to the fact that very small amount of DHEA is produced by the gonads, by determining the levels of DHEA could help in localizing the androgen source in virilizing conditions.

-The minimum sensitivity detection limit of dehydroepiandrosterone using current human DHEA ELISA kit was approximately 0.07 ng/ml.
+The minimum sensitivity detection limit of dehydroepiandrosterone (DHEA, androstenolone) using current human DHEA ELISA kit was approximately 0.07 ng/ml.
 The dynamic range for this assay is 0.3 – 30.0 ng/ml.

 - DHEA therapy for women: effect on sexual function and wellbeing.
 Hum Reprod Update.
 (2007) 13 (3): 239-48.
 Review.
 Panjari M. and Davis S.R.